-14 Follow-Up Email Template Samples & Mistakes to Avoid
+14 Follow-Up Email Example Templates & Mistakes to Avoid

 Brought to you by Exclaimer

 Writing the perfect follow-up email that ensures a response can be difficult.
-After all, you may have effectively introduced yourself in a previous email, but now feel it is time to politely ask for a reply.
+After all, you may have effectively introduced yourself in a previous email, but now feel it is time to ask for a reply politely.

 It’s also important to remember that people do not usually respond to emails immediately.
-On one hand, we can all be reached more easily and respond anywhere – but on the other hand, we are still humans who have differing attention spans and concerns.
+On the one hand, we can all be reached more quickly and respond anywhere — but on the other hand, we are still humans who have differing attention spans and concerns.

 Maybe your recipient saw your email but hasn’t had time to respond.
-Maybe they were out of the office.
-Or maybe your email simply got lost in transit.
+Perhaps they were out of the office.
+Or maybe your email got lost in transit.

 Whatever the reason, a follow-up email is the perfect way to get yourself back on a recipient’s radar and have them respond to you.
 That’s why you must feel comfortable sending follow-up emails whatever the circumstances.

-Before we present our proven follow-up email templates, here are five mistakes that many people make when writing their follow-up emails and why you should actively avoid them.
+Before we present our proven follow-up email examples, here are five mistakes many people make when writing their follow-up emails and why you should actively avoid them.

 1. Using buzzwords in the subject line

 As with any email, the subject line is one of the most critical elements.
-However, using buzzwords are a sure-fire way to annoy a recipient.
-Terms like “touching base”, “game changer", and “Let’s get our ducks in a row” are all meaningless in the context of email.
+However, using buzzwords is a surefire way to annoy a recipient.
+Terms like “touching base”, “game changer”, and “Let’s get our ducks in a row” are all meaningless in the context of email.

 Instead, use conversational language when writing your follow-up email.
-Otherwise you’ll come across as robotic, using terms that sound clever but don’t tell people what it is you want them to do.
+Otherwise, you’ll come across as robotic, using terms that sound clever but don’t tell people what you want them to do.

 2. Providing no context to the email

 Your follow-up email essentially needs to jog a recipient’s memory.
 Even if they don’t remember the first email you sent, you’ll get a more positive response if they’re reminded that you’ve been in contact with them before.
-However, if you don’t say why you’re emailing them, there’s no reason for them to take any action.
+However, if you don’t say why you’re emailing them, they have no reason to take action.